If you already understand what DNS is and does and how it fits into the greater scheme of things - skip this chapter.

 NOTE: The root of the tree is represented most of the time as a silent dot ('.') but there are times as we shall see later when it very important.

-Top Level Domains (TLDs) are split into two types:
+Top Level Domains (TLDs) were split into two types:

 Finally, since 2011 the TLD policy is essentially unrestricted, if you pay enough money and adopt the operating procedures laid down anyone can register a sponsored TLD.
 Look forward to a whole set of new TLDs like .singles, .kitchen and .construction arriving.